C

 Left-handed throwers actually have an advantage playing first base because the only difficult throws that the first baseman usually makes are to third or second base in an attempt to force out a baserunner.

-Has there ever been a 3 pitch inning?
+Has there ever been a left-handed 2nd baseman?

 How many MLB players bat right and throw left?